Frequently Asked Questions

 Wear comfortable loose fitting clothing.
 DO NOT wear make-up, perfume or nail polish.
 It is also a good idea to leave all your valuables at home such as jewelry, watch, wallet, purse, etc.

 Can I eat or drink on the day of surgery?

 No. You can have nothing to eat or drink after midnight the night before surgery.
 This includes coffee, juice and water.
 Exceptions will be made for late afternoon surgery.

 Should I take all my regular medications?

-You will be instructed on which, if any, to use on the day of surgery either by your primary care physician and/or Dr. Hall or Dr. D'Souza-David.
+You will be instructed on which, if any, to use on the day of surgery either by your primary care physician and/or Dr. Hall.

 DO NOT take aspirin, Aleve, Motrin, ibuprofen, Excedrin or other aspirin-containing products 7 days prior to surgery.
 You may take Tylenol for pain if needed.